When we moved into our studio flat in December 2018, we knew everything would be a little bit cramped, especially our bedroom.

 We bought a huge wardrobe when we first moved in because we prioritised storage over practicality.
 Unfortunately, we’ve realised that it was a mistake as James has to crab walk down the end of the bed to get to his side every night.

-Instead, we’re creating an open concept/built-in wardrobe like this to increase the space around the bed and even make room for a dressing table.
-Watch this space for a makeover video because I’m super excited about it!
+Instead, we created an open concept/built-in wardrobe to increase the space around the bed and even make room for a dressing table.

 Use felt hangers